Skip to main content

 })

-And that's all that we need to do to have a functional dialogue using Material Design.
+That’s all we need for a functional dialogue using Material Design.

 Conclusion